 In 2020, a global pandemic forced almost all industries to transform their work environments to remote work connections.
 This sudden shift caused many (which is an understatement) unprepared companies to create unintentional vulnerabilities that threat actors could take advantage of.
 Additionally, a lack of security-awareness training resulted in accidental information breaches via an employee clicking a malicious link in an email.
 Those two combining factors heavily contributed to the enormous ransomware and phishing incident surge observed in 2020.

-Here’s Oli Thordarson, CEO of Alvaka has to say about the recent events in the cybersecurity world:
+Here’s what Oli Thordarson, CEO of Alvaka has to say about the recent events in the cybersecurity world.

 “We saw a tremendous increase in ransomware attacks that started during the pandemic and continues to occur daily.
 Companies were forced to adapt quickly to the new situation and that left a lot of vulnerabilities that threat actors took advantage of.
 Many employers and employees aren’t equipped with the necessary training to handle such a significant IT change, and it unfortunately catalyzed one of the largest ransomware and phishing trends we’ve seen.” – Oli Thordarson, CEO of Alvaka Networks